-Crossroads financial instruments include cash and cash equivalents, funds held for others, contributions receivable, contracts, Medicaid, and other receivables, prepaids, accounts payable, accrued expenses and Medicaid payable.
-Crossroads estimates that the fair value of all financial instruments at December 31, 2013 and 2012 does not differ materially from the aggregate carrying value of its financial instruments recorded in the accompanying financial statements.
+Crossroads financial instruments include cash and cash equivalents, funds held for others, contributions receivable, contracts and other receivables, prepaids, accounts payable and accrued expenses.
+Crossroads estimates that the fair value of all financial instruments at December 31, 2014 and 2013 does not differ materially from the aggregate carrying value of its financial instruments recorded in the accompanying financial statements.